MathOnco/EvoFreq/README.md

 # EvoFreq
-Visualization Package for Evolutionary Dynamics from Sequence and Model Data. biorxiv pre-print [here](https://www.biorxiv.org/content/10.1101/743815v1?rss=1).
+Visualization Package for Evolutionary Dynamics from Sequence and Model Data.
+The publication for EvoFreq is available in BMC Bioinformatics [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-3173-y).

 ## Table of Contents
 [Installation](#Installation)